 It is critical to note that the freshwater CCC criteria for both May and July sampling events were calculated using calcium and magnesium levels obtained from April and July KRBWQM sampling events, respectively.
 Copper and zinc-specific spring sampling was conducted on May 22, 2019 while the calcium and magnesium samples used to calculate hardness were taken during the KRBWQM event on April 30, 2019.
 Samples collected for the copper and zinc-specific summer event were collected on July 24, 2019 while the calcium and magnesium samples were taken on July 30, 2019.
 In response, an average of spring and summer calcium and magnesium levels were calculated using data collected from 2000-2014 (Table 6).
 These averages are intended to be used as reference to which hardness values calculated using KRBWQM calcium and magnesium levels can be compared.
 All significant outliers were removed prior to calculating averages.
 Calcium and magnesium samples taken from No Name Creek, Beaver Creek, Slikok Creek, and Soldotna Creek were taken downstream of the copper and zinc-specific samples.
 A calcium and magnesium sample was not taken at the Slikok Creek confluence during KRBWQM because this is not a site typically included during this biannual sampling program.
 Moving forward, calcium and magnesium samples will be taken at all sites within the copper and zinc-specific sampling plan and will therefore result in hardness and freshwater CCC criteria that directly correspond to each copper and zinc sample take at each site.

-While copper exceedances were not observed during May and July sampling events, there were two notable levels of copper that occurred.
+While copper exceedances were not observed during May and July sampling events, there were two notably elevated observations of copper levels.
 In May, the No Name Creek (duplicate) sample resulted in a copper level of 3.27 µg/L and the corresponding freshwater CCC criterion was 4.4 µg/L (Table 4).
 In July, a copper lever of 8.16 µg/L was recorded at the Slikok Creek confluence site, though a freshwater CCC criterion could not be calculated, as calcium and magnesium samples were not taken at that site (Table 4).
 Because of the small sample size at the No Name Creek and Slikok Creek confluence sites (n=2 and n=1, respectively), it is highly advised that further sampling is conducted more thoroughly at these locations.

 With the exception of No Name Creek and No Name Creek (duplicate) samples, all copper sampling conducted in July resulted in higher copper levels than in May.
 However, the freshwater CCC criterion were also higher in July, with the exception of those corresponding to Beaver Creek and Jim's Landing.